 No jewelry or watches should be worn in class for safety reasons.
 Stud earrings are acceptable.

 - SASPA is NOT responsible for the loss of any money, phones or valuables brought into the building.

 - Body language from a student is critical.
 Students should never hang on the barre, stand with crossed arms or talk back to the teacher.

 - Proper attire (See Uniform Codes) is required in all classes.
 Bring necessities to class ie; pointe shoes, small towel for sweat and water bottle if wanted.
 Water bottles are not allowed in the Joffrey studio do to the fact that water acts like bleach on the curtains.
 The uniform keeps the class in a clean visual environment enabling the teacher to more readily see things to correct and or focus on.

 - Hair should be in a bun for all ballet classes.
 All other classes hair must be in a bun or pulled back off the face.
 A pony tail hitting the student in the eyes during turns is unacceptable as it forces the student to develop bad habits.
-Hair everywhere and everyone looking different is very distracting to what is the focus of the class.
+Hair everywhere and everyone looking different is very distracting.

 - Corrections made by the teacher should be considered constructive for each student, not taken personally.
 All students in every class should try to apply every correction, whether it was given to them or another student.
 This is a good way for each student to keep a check list on their individual development and try to apply everything talked about in class.
 Corrections are what the teacher is telling each student so they may better themselves not a personal attack.

 - Fellow students should support and acknowledges each others accomplishments.
 (Applause)

 - Gum is not allowed in the school.
 Food and drink other than water is only allowed in the kitchen area.
 No smoking allowed anywhere.